Mikoreiz/trip-info/README.md

   #### 3. Import gtfs into mongodb using: [node-gtfs-to-mongodb](https://github.com/Flowlance/node-gtfs-to-mongodb)
        cd into project
-       Must install required modules (use "npm install mongoose async csv await") Then enter "npm start" to import gtfs
+       Must install required modules (use "npm install mongoose async csv await") Make sure you put each individual text file to "files_to_import" folder and not the whole gtfs folder Then enter "npm start" to import gtfs
   #### 4. Once imported, go to the bin directory, enter cmd 'mongo' to run the shell (mongod must be running)
        enter 'show dbs' and then enter 'use (insert db name here)'